 Grievance procedures apply to tenured and tenurable faculty only.
 The grievance rights of nontenured faculty who are members of the AFMSU collective bargaining unit are governed by the collective bargaining agreement.
 The grievance rights of other nontenured faculty appointments are contained in the Personnel Policy and Procedures Manual.

 Grievance procedures apply to faculty members on tenured and tenurable appointments who also have administrative assignments.
-Grievance procedures apply to the resolution of disputes concerning such an individual’s faculty role.
-Resolution of disputes regarding their administrative responsibilities should be addressed through the process described in the Personnel Policy and Procedures Manual.
+Grievance procedures apply to the resolution of disputes concerning such an individual’s faculty appointment, and not any administrative assignments.
+Resolution of disputes regarding faculty administrative assignments should be addressed through the process described in the Personnel Policy and Procedures Manual.

 Types of Disputes Included